PISAresearch/pisa/dataregistry/EIP-Draft.md

 function fetchRecords(uint _datashard, address _sc, uint _id) public returns (bytes[] memory)
 ```

 Fetches the list of data records for a given smart contract.
-The *_datashard* informs the DataRegistry which DataShard to use when fetching the records.
+The *_datashard* informs the LogRegistry which DataShard to use when fetching the records.

 ``` js
 function fetchRecord(uint _datashard, address _sc, uint _id, uint _index) public returns (bytes memory)